wiredtiger/testy/README.md

 ```

 ### `fab workload`
-The workload function has two options: upload and describe.
+The workload function has three options: upload, upload config and describe.
 If no option is given it returns the current workload.
-Up to two options can be given at a time in any order but they are be executed in the order of (1) `upload` and (2) `describe`.
+Up to three options can be given at a time in any order but they are be executed in the order of (1) `upload` , (2) `describe` and (3) `upload-config`.
 If one option fails, an error message is printed and the other options continue to execute.

 ```
 fab -H user@host workload [--upload=new_workload_name.zip] [--describe=existing_workload_name]